nikola/fan/README.md

     * installs best-of-breed third-party software for high-quality playback: [MPC-HC], [madVR] and [LAV Filters] \(not bundled with _fan_\).
     * calculates primary colors of poster images for artistic coherence in the UI (using a very fast, multithreaded [implementation] of [MMCQ], <25ms for a 350x500px poster)

+**Technology stack:**

+* Written in pure Javascript and Python, and [released] as a single Windows executable - no installation, no dependencies!
+* _fan_ is actually a desktop web application: JS/HTML5/CSS3-powered frontend, Python backend, SQL-based ORM, built-in HTTP application server.
+* Want to change the GUI?
+Just run fan.exe, open http://127.0.0.1:59741/gui.html in the latest Chrome ... and start hacking!
+It's that easy!

 **License:**
 [GPL v2]